Solvers¶

 minimize

-and differential_evolution
+and differential_evolution.

 Scipy solvers do not support TensorVariables.

-interface, and the interfaces in general, consider the following
+First, to illustrate the usage of the minimize interface, and the interfaces in general, consider the following

 example: